mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/zoneddatetime/index.md

 {{JSRef}}

-The **`Temporal.ZonedDateTime`** object represents a date and time with a timezone.
+The **`Temporal.ZonedDateTime`** object represents a date and time with a time zone.
 It is fundamentally represented as a combination of an [instant](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/Instant), a time zone, and a calendar system.

 ## Constructor